 Another important benefit of deploying Social Finance for student loan refinancing is the option to reduce the payment term to 5 years or extend up to 15 years or more.
 By doing so, students get to pay lower monthly installments while at the same time the lower interest rates mean the amount repaid in total doesn’t increase by much.

 Meanwhile, companies such as SoFi or SocialFinance have moved a step ahead in the student loan refinancing by incorporating unique ways that benefit both the company and the borrowers.
 They are allowing entrepreneurs a six-month deferment on their loan repayment while they are busy pursuing a new business venture.
 SoFi has also launched an “Unemployment Protection” program that helps borrowers who are financially struggling or became unemployed after graduating, by finding them new jobs.

 Why Social Financing Works For Student Loan Consolidation And Refinancing?Through social financing, the borrowers are happy because they are getting to pay an interest rate lower than that of their original federal loans while the lenders win as they are able to make more money than their usual bank accounts.
 Even the government has been so far accommodating on the Social Financing model as it allows it to utilize private capital for solving pressing social needs.
 For the government, Social Finance acts as a new source of government revenue without having to up the taxation norms.

-On the other hand, for the banks it merely means a chance to showcase themselves as the “good guys who are out to do some good” in the aftermath of the financial crisis of a few years ago.
-While for the charities, the Social Financing offers a possibility of a sustainable fund stream instead of the regular and endless cycle of fund raising and spending.
+On the other hand, for the banks, it merely means a chance to showcase themselves as the “good guys who are out to do some good” in the aftermath of the financial crisis of a few years ago.
+While for the charities, Social Financing offers a possibility of a sustainable fund stream instead of the regular and endless cycles of fund raising and spending.
 Remarkably and truly a win-win situation for everyone!